alpheustangs/filego.js/packages/js/README.md

 ## Quick Start

-Split file from a path with `split` function.
+Split file into chunks with `split` function:

 ```ts
 import { split } from "@filego/js";